AhmedOsman101/Obsidian/Notes/Mastering Laravel 10 Query Builder, Eloquent and Relationships/notes.md

 $q2 = $t->select(['name', 'email']);
 $q2->addSelect('password')->get();
 // Adds more columns to your SELECT clause of a query.
-You MUST add the `get()`
-// method to the last statement.
+// You MUST add the `get()` method to the last statement.

 $q3 = $t->where(column: "id", value: 2); // where`id` = 2;
 // This will select the user of id `1` only.

 $q3->first(); // Get the first column that matches this clause.
-Returns an object not an array.
+// Returns an object not an array.

 $q3->value(column: 'name'); // Returns a single value from the query.
 // Useful when you only need one value from a record.

-$q4 = $t->find(id: 1); // searches for a record by its primary key (id). returns an Object.
+$q4 = $t->find(id: 1); // searches for a record by its primary key (id).
+// Returns an Object.
 ```

 The `pluck()` method is used to retrieve a single column's value from the first result of a query.
 It takes two arguments the first is the `column` that you want to pluck the second an optional `key` to the values.
 Returns an array.